CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

     </iframe>
 </div>

+**Note:**
-If you aren't satisfied with the result, try adjusting the anchor scale and/or point width.
+If you aren't satisfied with the previous result, try adjusting the anchor scale and/or point width.
 For example, adjust the `width` style to `scaled(1,15)`.
 You can also use this functionality with `strokeWidth` to scale the outline of the points.

 ### Define a range of symbol sizes